 And like other car-sharing companies, offers dream car experiences for those who just want to ride in style.

 Car-sharing companies are facing major resistance from the $30-billion-a-year car rental industry.

-In fact, in 34 state legislatures, lawmakers are considering bills that would require companies like Turo to play by the rules established for rental car companies, paying the same taxes and following the same safety requirements.Grab the FREE WDTN News App for iPhone or Android.
+In fact, in 34 state legislatures, lawmakers are considering bills that would require companies like Turo to play by the rules established for rental car companies, paying the same taxes and following the same safety requirements.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.